shwethacn/W251-Final-Project/Edge/README.md

 3. Then do `redis-cli` at the prompt

-## PART IV : Prediction Model Endpoint (github folder: Edge/prediction.zip)
+## PART IV : Prediction Model Endpoint

 In the second terminal window ...